// overview

 RLS & tenant isolation

-The AI query route does not use the Supabase service role key for reads.
-It uses the authenticated user's JWT — so RLS policies apply to every query the agent makes.
-Write operations (actions) use the service role key server-side, after role verification.
+The AI query route does not use the service role key for reads.
+It uses the authenticated user's JWT — RLS applies to every agent query.

 'apikey': anonKey,